This gallery contains 2 photos.

 Statements by Leslie Heaton and staff at the telephone exchange who received the “Qualtrough” call.

-Tests of the routes taken by Wallace by John P. Maddock.
+Tests of the routes taken by Wallace by P. Julian Maddock.

 A transcript of the Qualtrough call dialogue as given by statements.

 All reports made by forensic expert Professor McFall, courtesy of John Gannon.
 Continue reading

 Here is my correspondence with another forensic expert I hired.
 He is a doctor in forensic science and has worked as the chief medical examiner for several police forces.
 He has testified as the expert witness in hundreds of court … Continue reading

 [WORK IN PROGRESS] A list of facts about the specifics of the case.
 I have left out the obvious details: Menlove Gardens was a relatively new estate and new homes were being built around the area regularly.
 The Wallaces used … Continue reading